Charles Nam: Career

 One of his most important contributions was his work on the Nam-Powers Index, which was developed in the 1950s and expanded upon by Nam and several colleagues (specifically Mary Powers, E. Walter Terrie and Monica Boyd) over the years (see Nam and Boyd 2004 for details).
 The Nam-Powers index was created to estimate the living conditions of a typical person in a particular occupation.
-This work was highlighted in several of Charles Nam’s publications and has been adopted by sociologists as one of the key measures of socioeconomic status (typically measured by education, income and occupation).
+This work was highlighted in several of Charles Nam's publications and has been adopted by sociologists as one of the key measures of socioeconomic status (typically measured by education, income and occupation).

-Over the course of his academic career his research was funded by more than a dozen different agencies, totaling more than a million dollars in grant funding from agencies like the National Institute of Child Health and Human Development, the US Department of Education, and the National Science Foundation, among others.
+Over the course of his academic career his research was funded by more than a dozen different agencies, totaling more than a million dollars in grant funding from agencies like the National Institute of Child Health and Human Development, the U.S. Department of Education, and the National Science Foundation, among others.
 Charles Nam has also published extensively, with nearly two dozen articles in the demography and sociology of education, another near-dozen in social stratification, another 17 in general demography and more than two dozen focusing on mortality.
 These publications have been included in some of the most prestigious journals in his field:

 Demography, American Sociological Review, Social Forces, Population Research and Policy Review, Population and Environment, Social Biology, and Social Science & Medicine.
-One of his articles was highlighted in a commemorative issue of Social Biology as one of their thirty most frequently cited articles in the journal’s history (Sex Predetermination: Its Impact on Fertility, with Gerald Markle).
+One of his articles was highlighted in a commemorative issue of Social Biology as one of their thirty most frequently cited articles in the journal's history (Sex Predetermination: Its Impact on Fertility, with Gerald Markle).

 Beyond publishing and conducting funded research, Nam also had major editorial roles at Sociology of Education, Demography, Population and Environment, Journal of the American Statistical Association, Population Research and Policy Review, and Social Biology.
 He was President of the Population Association of America (1979) and the Southern Sociological Society (1981–1982).
-He was founder and chair of the American Sociological Association’s Section on Sociology of Population (1976–1978).
+He was founder and chair of the American Sociological Association's Section on Sociology of Population (1976–1978).
 He was named a fellow of the American Statistical Association (1980), the American Association for the Advancement of Science (2001) and the Southern Demographic Association (2001) (where he was also named Honorary President in 2007 for having been a founding member who never accepted the Presidency).